Drawing electrical symbols

 recommended spacing of outlets

-The connection points numbers shown in the print reports are derived from the order in which the outputs were inserted into the symbol.
-To check the order of outputs run a command View - Show output numbers.
-Output order can be changed using the arrows in panel Explorer.
+Connection point numbers in print reports are based on the order you inserted them into the symbol.
+To check this order, use View - Show output numbers.
+You can change the order using the arrows in the Explorer panel.

 outlets order